The NSDAR Mission is Historic Preservation, Education, and Patriotism

 Photos courtesy of chapter members.

-The veteran’s history project of the Library of congress
+the veteran’s history project FOR THE Library of congress AND the EISENHOWER pROJECT

-John Bartram chapter members dedicate some of their time and effort interviewing veterans for the Veterans History Project of the Library of Congress.
-By doing so, they are playing a crucial role in preserving the firsthand memories and experiences of the veterans for future generations.
-The Veterans History Project was created by the U.S. Congress.
-The interviews are sent to the Library of Congress and are made available on that website to ensure these stories are available to a wide audience.
+John Bartram chapter members dedicate some of their time preserving history with two projects, The Veterans History Project for the Library of Congress and the Eisenhower Project.
+By doing so, they are playing a crucial role in preserving the experiences of veterans for future generations.

 The historic baker house

-John Bartram Chapter members help to maintain and preserve the Baker House by participating in it’s cleaning, decorating the for the holidays with Christmas decorations, including member handmade ornaments, removing decorations, serving as docents, and reporting any problems.
+John Bartram Chapter members help to maintain and preserve the Baker House by participating in it’s cleaning, decorating for Christmas, removing decorations, serving as docents, and reporting any problems.
 We are involved in locating historic buildings, residences, and other artifacts which can be preserved for future generations.

 Photos courtesy of the City of Wildwood and a chapter member.